MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-unannounced-returns-setup.md

 ---
 title: Enable and configure unannounced returns in Warehouse management only mode
-description: Learn how to set up Supply Chain Management to handle unannounced returns when you're using Warehouse management only mode.
-Most aspects of the unannounced returns process work the same way regardless of whether you're using Warehouse management only mode or not.
-This article highlights the differences.
+description: Learn how to set up Microsoft Dynamics 365 Supply Chain Management to handle unannounced returns when you use Warehouse management only mode.
+This article highlights aspects of the unannounced returns process that work differently, depending on whether you use Warehouse management only mode.
 author: mq55qm
 ms.author: ivanma
 ms.reviewer: kamaybac